Vector W8: Media and reception

 In 1991, the car received negative publicity when tennis star Andre Agassi returned his for a refund after the rear carpeting burned due to an overly hot exhaust system.
-Agassi had insisted upon delivery before the car was fully prepared, and Vector agreed to deliver it on the condition that the car would be kept in storage and not driven until Vector adjusted the emissions to make it road legal.
+Agassi insisted on receiving delivery before the car was fully prepared (four cars were completed prior to receiving approval), and Vector agreed to deliver it under the condition that the car would be kept in storage and not driven until Vector adjusted the emissions to make it road legal.
+Because of the delays with emissions compliance, Vector was forced to lay off 50 of its 80 employees while production was halted.
+The car finally passed emissions testing in mid-1991, allowing the company to start filling the 30 cars which had been ordered but not built.

 Also in 1991 Car and Driver was unable to complete testing of the W8 because all three cars provided broke down in different ways.
 In a 2017 article, the magazine noted that the Vector W8 serves as an example of why they don't believe manufacturer's claims about a vehicle without testing it themselves and described the W8 as "vaporware".

 In contrast to the negative Car and Driver article, Road & Track road tested the car without encountering any problems, praising nearly every aspect of the car's performance.
 The review concluded with: "Hats off to Gerald Wiegert and his team of dedicated engineers, and to all others with the fortitude and determination to have their dreams see the light of day."